wmm4249/Mr-Robogers/README.md

 Describe: numbers.map()

-Test: "It should return a result showing Won't You Be My Neighbor if the number 1 is inputted"
+Test: "It should return a result showing 'Won't You Be My Neighbor' if the number 1 is inputted."
 Code: var robogers = numbers.map(function(number) {
       if (number.includes("3")) {
 Expected Output: = [ Won't You Be My Neighbor; ]

-Test: "It should return a result showing boop if the number 1 is inputted"
+Test: "It should return a result showing 'boop' if the number 1 is inputted."
 Code: var robogers = numbers.map(function(number) {
       if (number.includes("2")) {
 Expected Output = [ Boop; ]

-Test: "It should return a result showing beep if the number 1 is inputted"
+Test: "It should return a result showing 'beep' if the number 1 is inputted."
 Code: var robogers = numbers.map(function(number) {
       if (number.includes("1")) {
 Expected Output = [ Beep; ]